rbind/kangyu/content/en/2015-01-07-git-quick-steps.md

 You can initialize this repository with code from a Subversion, Mercurial, or TFS project.
 Import code

 # Update changes
-after making local changes and you wish to push to your github repo
+after making local changes and you wish to push to your github repository
 ```
 git add .
 git commit -m "changes"